 The signal to clear the lake is three loud, long blasts.
 They will be repeated.
 Swimmers should cluster to the extent that they can so the patrol boats can pick them up efficiently.
 We will remove swimmers from the lake first.
 Once a swimmer is picked up, kayakers should paddle to the nearest shore.
 We will have several emergency exit locations marked on our charts.

 We don’t fool around with the threat of thunderstorms.
 Or seriously dangerous conditions.
 Frisky is fine.
 We love the challenge and so do many swimmers.
 Some of you may decide to pull yourselves.
 And that too is fine.
 There is no shame in that whatsoever.
 But, some wind and whitecaps or some rain.
 We will let the swimmers swim.
 This is a great lake to experience challenge.
 Shores close by, but feisty conditions at times are great experiences on their own and wonderful preparation for other challenges ahead.

 We have battle hardened and experienced motorized patrol boats out on the water monitoring events on the lake.
 They will respond to your calls for assistance.
 They will provide help with directions from one turn buoy to the next.
 If they spot incoming boat traffic, they will intercept it and slow it down.

 There will be at least one Newport City police boat out on the lake.
 They are trained and ready to provide emergency help to a swimmer who needs help.

-We will have a physician on the beach ready to evaluate swimmers when they come off the water and a driver ready to transport a swimmer to the local emergency room which is only three minutes away.
+We will have EMTs and an Ambulance on the beach ready to evaluate swimmers when they come off the water and at the ready to transport a swimmer to the local emergency room which is only three minutes away.